How can I make a buildings insurance claim?

 Please be aware that Zurich Municipal may well limit what they pay to what they think is a reasonable cost of getting the works done.
 So if you find you have overpaid for the works, you may not be fully reimbursed.

-For more information on how to claim and get help in an emergency, feel free to refer to the following guide.
+Here's further information on how to claim and get help in an emergency.